-Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -2 DETERMINED IN PREVIOUS ROUND Question was not asked in round because there was no change in current main job since previous round -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer or the information could not be ascertained

--10 HOURLY WAGE >= \$96.15 Hourly wage was top-coded for confidentiality -13 INITIAL WAGE IMPUTED Hourly wage was previously imputed so an updated wage is not included in this file -15 CANNOT BE COMPUTED Value cannot be derived from data
+Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -2 DETERMINED IN PREVIOUS ROUND Question was not asked in round because there was no change in current main job since previous round -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer or the information could not be ascertained -10 HOURLY WAGE >= \$96.15 Hourly wage was top-coded for confidentiality -13 INITIAL WAGE IMPUTED Hourly wage was previously imputed so an updated wage is not included in this file -15 CANNOT BE COMPUTED Value cannot be derived from data

-As part of the MEPS instrument design change in Spring of 2018, -9 (NOT ASCERTAINED) was removed from the MEPS instrument.
-This affected responses starting in Panel 23 Round 1, Panel 22 Round 3, and Panel 21 Round 5 and will continue in subsequent Panels and Rounds.
-Cases that used to contain -9 (NOT ASCERTAINED) in MEPS variables are now distributed between -8 (DK) and -15 (CANNOT BE COMPUTED).
-Most of the cases that were previously -9 (NOT ASCERTAINED) will now be assigned -8 (DK).
-However, -15 (CANNOT BE COMPUTED) will be assigned for MEPS variables that are constructed from MEPS instrument variables in cases where there is not enough information from the MEPS instrument to calculate the constructed MEPS variables.
-"Lack of information" is often the result of skip patterns in the data or from missing information resulting from -7 (REFUSED) or -8 (DK).
-Also note that reserved code -8 previously identified cases where respondent chose "don't know" to a question.
-It now represents a broader category that includes cases where either the information from the question was "not ascertained" or the respondent chose "don't know".
+The value -15 (CANNOT BE COMPUTED) is assigned to MEPS constructed variables in cases where there is not enough information from the MEPS instrument to calculate the constructed variables.
+"Not enough information" is often the result of skip patterns in the data or from missing information resulting from MEPS responses of -7 (REFUSED) or -8 (DK).
+Note that reserved code -8 includes cases where the information from the question was "not ascertained" or where the respondent chose "don't know".